 Preserving velocity is all about maintaining strength, power and keeping your arm healthy over the duration of a long baseball season.
 However, this is not always easy.
 Every year many high school, college, and professional baseball players struggle with choosing the correct exercises to perform as a part of their in-season training.
-For this week I came up with a list of 7 exercises that I program extensively with all my pitchers to preserve velocity over the course of the season.
-Enjoy! -Alex
+For this week I came up with a list of 7 exercises that I program extensively with all my pitchers as well as position players to preserve velocity over the course of the season.

 No two shoulders are alike, however this exercise is good for just about all baseball players.
 Over the course of a baseball season scapular upward rotation (how your shoulder blade rotates up when you try to get into the position of throwing a baseball) is lost in many players.
 This is due to the fact that many baseball players are overusing their lats with constant throwing in season.
 If you lack scapular upward rotation this becomes a problem and will eventually lead to labral tears, cuff tears, etc. Possessing good scapular upward rotation is important because it maintains good ball and socket congruency.
 Without good congruency between the ball and socket (via possessing good scapular upward rotation) your humeral head (ball) glides forward in the socket leading to some of the problems that I mentioned above.

 The majority of the pressing movements I program for my athletes in and out of season revolve around push-up variations.
 Not only are push-ups a great exercise to improve upper body strength, but they also provide the added benefit of scapular movement.
 As previously discussed, with forearm wall slides above, maintaining good scapular upward rotation over the course of a season can provide the benefit of bypassing injury as well as keeping your shoulder strong and healthy all season long.
 Unlike bench press variations that lock the shoulder blades down to the bench, push-up’s provide good scapular movement and drive good scapular upward rotation.

 Correct Push-Up Technique